beyarkay/masters-thesis/src/01_introduction.md

    distinguished.
-1. **Performance of different classification algorithms**: Five classification algorithms are assessed on the same dataset over a wide variety of hyperparameter\footnote{Is hyperparameter too much jargon for the introduction?} combinations.
+1. **Performance of different classification algorithms**: Five classification algorithms are assessed on the same dataset over a wide variety of hyperparameter\footnote{\emph{Hyperparameter} is defined as a parameter of an algorithm that is chosen by the researcher, as opposed to being chosen by the algorithm itself.} combinations.
 The performance of each algorithm is compared, as well as the impact different hyperparameters have on each algorithm's performance.
 1. **Detecting gestures from background noise**: The capability of any one algorithm to both detect a gesture from the background noise and classify that gesture into one of 50 gesture classes is assessed.
 1. **Performance impact of background noise**: The requirement for an algorithm to distinguish background noise is likely to have a detrimental effect on the model's performance on classifying the gestures.
-This impact is examined and discussed, with reference to research that does not attempt to recognise gestures from background noise.
+This impact is examined and discussed.
 1. **Classification speed**: As _Ergo_ is to be a real-time keyboard replacement, the speed with which different models can make gesture predictions is recorded and evaluated.
+This is done so as to determine whether or not \emph{Ergo} can be used in real time, as well to determine which classification algorithms are best suited to real-time prediction.

-# Contributions
+# Contributions \label{sec:01-contributions}

 The dataset used in this thesis is freely available on [Zenodo](https://zenodo.org/)\footnote{I am yet to upload the dataset, I want